sourcery-ai-experiments/blog.nathanv.me/content/posts/google-drive-bad/index.md

 ## Conclusion

-While I have a few complaints about OneDrive (primarily, how there is no way to exlcude any folders or filetypes), I'm exceptionally happy.
+While I have a few complaints about OneDrive (primarily, how there is no way to exclude any folders or filetypes), I'm exceptionally happy.
 It just ***works***.
 It's built-in to Windows directly, the files-on-demand feature is magical, and the pricing is reasonable.
 While I am stepping outside of the sacred Google ecosystem,